mibrs/mibrs.github.io/_posts/2023-03-14-Getting-Started-With-Alice3-Part6.md

 ![Property tupeOfTrash](/assets/240528-Property-typeOfTrash.png)

-The follwing code is using two arrays and a for ... each loop to set the values for each trash pile instance.
+The following code is using two arrays and a for ... each loop to set the values for each trash pile instance.
 This is an advanced, but flexible method.
 You can also use the out commented block ```<this.trashPile> setTypeOfTrash <typeOfTrask <value>>``` six times, once for each pile. <value> is a whole number taken from the list of 5 values above.
 Here is the full code.

 ![Init code for trash piles](/assets/240515-InitTrashPiles.png)